hero media

 Distance from Perth: 30 mins

 Mandoon Estate has the enviable title of being WA’s most-awarded boutique winery.
 The sprawling venue encompasses a working winery, cellar door, restaurant, accommodation and sprawling verdant grassed area aptly named ‘The Llawn’ where you can throw down a picnic blanket, order good wine and woodfired pizzas and listen to live music.
-Try their verdelho, which was recently awarded 965 points by Ray Jordan Wine.
+Try their verdelho, which has been highly regarded by Ray Jordan Wine.

 Lancaster Wines